More

 FIM security: With FIM, the main advantage is the ability to securely share identities across different organizations and systems.
 Since FIM involves multiple identity providers working together, it enforces strict authentication protocols and trust relationships between organizations.
 This is especially useful when managing access across multiple external partners or services.

-FIM generally supports stronger authentication mechanisms, such as multi-factor authentication (MFA) or OAuth to ensure that only authorized users can access specific services.
+FIM generally supports stronger authentication method, such as multi-factor authentication (MFA) or OAuth to ensure that only authorized users can access specific services.

 SSO security: SSO offers enhanced security in its own right by reducing password fatigue.
 With fewer passwords to remember, users are less likely to choose weak or reused passwords, which decreases the likelihood of attacks such as credential stuffing.
 Furthermore, many modern SSO systems also support MFA, adding an extra layer of security when accessing sensitive resources.